 Safe from the Start is an initiative that complements and reinforces existing gender and protection policies by dedicating new resources and providing leadership to better address the needs of women and girls and other groups at risk of GBV in emergencies.
 Safe from the Start recognizes that despite an existing set of global policies, best practices, and guidelines to prevent and respond to GBV in humanitarian settings, time and again international response efforts have fallen short of meeting established standards in emergencies.
 Too often, GBV is recognized as a problem only after major response efforts are underway.
 Safe from the Start is intended to help the humanitarian community take preventive measures and ensure that quality services are available for survivors from the onset of an emergency or crisis.

-To achieve this, the State Department’s Bureau of Population, Refugees and Migration (PRM), together with USAID’s Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA) developed a framework for action in the spring of 2013 to analyze these challenges, identify solutions, and help mobilize the humanitarian community to take concrete action.
+To achieve this, PRM, together with USAID’s Bureau for Humanitarian Assistance (BHA), developed a framework for action in 2013 to analyze these challenges, identify solutions, and help mobilize the humanitarian community to take concrete action.
 As a result of this framework, Safe from the Start was launched in September 2013.

 The goal of Safe from the Start is: